D-Day (Kim Dong-han EP): Release and promotion

 On May 30, 2018, Oui Entertainment confirmed that the release of Kim's first mini-album was scheduled for June 19.
 On June 4, an image teaser was posted across Kim's official social networking service accounts announcing the date of his debut mini-album.
 A pair of concept photos were released three days later, showcasing him in red and black outfits, respectively.
 A highlight medley of D-Day was shared on June 14.
 Preceding the release of the lead single "Sunset", a performance trailer was uploaded on June 15, followed by a music video teaser three days later.
 Kim became the first former JBJ member to release a solo album, and the fourth contestant from the second season of Produce 101 to do so after Samuel, Jeong Se-woon, and Yoo Seon-ho.

 D-Day and "Sunset" were concurrently released on June 19.
 The music video for the track was directed by Hong Won-ki.
 Hosted by MC Dingdong, Kim held a showcase for the mini-album at the Shinhan Card Fan Square Live Hall in the Hapjeong-dong neighborhood of Seoul that same day.
 Kim began promoting "Sunset" on weekly music chart shows two days later.
 He performed the single on Mnet's M Countdown, KBS2's Music Bank, Munhwa Broadcasting Corporation's (MBC) Show!
-Music Core, Seoul Broadcasting System's (SBS) Inkigayo, SBS MTV's The Show, and MBC Every 1's Show Champion.
+Music Core, Seoul Broadcasting System's (SBS) Inkigayo, SBS M's The Show, and MBC Every 1's Show Champion.
 He also performed the single and "Ain't No Time" on SBS funE's live concert music program The Stage Big Pleasure.
 In support of D-Day, Kim held fan meetings in Thailand, Japan, South Korea, and Taiwan from July to November.